The Bankrate promise

 Average graduate student loan debt by program

-Most graduate students in the U.S. leave school with upward of $70,000 in graduate school debt, according to the National Center for Education Statistics’ latest data.
-But the amount students have to borrow fluctuates greatly by degree type (master’s versus doctorate) and field of study.
+Most graduate students in the U.S. leave school with upward of $70,000 in graduate school debt.
+The amount students have to borrow fluctuates greatly by degree type (master’s versus doctorate) and field of study.

 For instance, students pursuing a law degree graduate with more than double the amount in student loans than those who choose a master’s in education.